What is Sherlock?

-Part of what makes Sherlock so handy is that you can share him with people you trust.
-Register multiple phone numbers so you can give access to your friends, family, cleaner – or anyone else you would trust with keys to your home.
-You can revoke your virtual keys at any time, and you can also give out single-use keys which only work at a specific time for occasions when you are expecting a delivery.
+Part of what makes Sherlock so handy is that you can share access with people you trust.
+There is no limit on the number of different guests and administrators that you can register to use your device, so you can give access to your friends, family, cleaner – or anyone else you would trust with keys to your home.
+Of course, you can track who has access and immediately revoke your virtual keys at any time.

 Will Sherlock affect my neighbour’s entry phone?

 Not at all.
 Sherlock was designed to prevent this and installing Sherlock has no effect on anyone else’s entry phone to date.Back to top

 To know is to be secure